contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

 *3.* Use cases:

-   - Easly monitor the status using table
+   - Easily monitor the status using the table
-   - Get the average of each room data with variance.
+   - Get the average of each room's data with variance.

 Dashboard Generation Developer Guide
 ####################################